-With rising energy prices and increased focus on efficiency, the synthesis and design of energy-efficient separation processes is a major challenge for a practicing engineer.
+With rising carbon emissions and increased focus on efficiency, the synthesis and design of energy-efficient separation processes is a major challenge for a practicing engineer.
 All chemical industries require separation units to meet product quality, to recover harmful chemicals, etc. Quite often for a multicomponent separation, a sequence of separation devices based on distillation, membrane, adsorption, etc. are used.
-Some examples include crude petroleum distillation, ethylene recovery, gas separations, etc. However, all the separation processes are energy intensive.
-It is estimated that the separation processes account for 40 – 70% of chemical plant costs (Humphrey and Keller, 1997).
+Some examples include crude petroleum distillation, ethylene recovery, and air separation.
+However, separation in general is an energy intensive process.
+It is estimated that separation processes account for 40 – 70% of chemical plant costs (Humphrey and Keller, 1997).
+In addition, for many separations like crude distillation, the energy input is sourced almost entirely from the combustion of fossil fuels; which results in significant contributions to carbon emissions.
 The energy consumption of such separation processes is heavily dependent on how the separation devices are sequenced or configured.
 Suboptimal sequences are known to result in energy penalty in excess of 50% (Shah and Agrawal, 2010).
 Therefore, it is essential to develop easy-to-use methods that will identify optimal separation sequences leading to large energy savings.